 - 1 whole roasted chicken or turkey carcass

 - 5 peppercorns

-- Place all ingredients, except the parsley, in the slow cooker and fill with water until bones and vegetables are covered.
+- Place all ingredients in the slow cooker and fill with cold water until bones and are just covered.

 - Once cooled, strain the stock into containers and place in the fridge for up to a week or store in the freezer for up to 6 months.